RaspberryPicardBox/SecurityCam/README.md

 # SecurityCam
-A Python based security camera script using OpenCV.
+A Python3 based security camera script using OpenCV.

+Requires OpenCV-python and Numpy.